microsoft/AirSim/docs/unreal_custenv.md

 1. First put [clean.bat](https://github.com/Microsoft/AirSim/blob/master/Unreal/Environments/Blocks/clean.bat) (or [clean.sh](https://github.com/Microsoft/AirSim/blob/master/Unreal/Environments/Blocks/clean.sh) for Linux users) in the root folder of your environment.
 Run this file to clean up all intermediate files in your Unreal project.
 2. Do `git pull` in your AirSim repo followed by `build.cmd` (or `./build.sh` for Linux users).
-3. Replace [your project]/Plugins folder with AirSim/Unreal/Plugins folder.
+3. If you are not using symlinks to link from your Unreal project to the AirSim source, replace [your project]/Plugins folder with AirSim/Unreal/Plugins folder.
 4. Right click on your .uproject file and chose "Generate Visual Studio project files" option.
 This is not required for Linux.

 ## FAQ